""

 In general, primary care refers to clinic-based medical care where you might see a patient multiple times over many years and perform care in a multitude of areas such as health promotion and maintenance, disease prevention, counseling and education, and the diagnosis and treatment of both acute and chronic illnesses.

-What is a primary care nurse practitioner?
+What is an adult-gerontology primary care nurse practitioner?

 What does an AGPCNP nurse do?